Schumann with Jean-Guihen Queyras

 image: Marco Borggreve

-Cellist Jean-Guihen Queyras makes his long-awaited first performance with the Concertgebouw Orchestra in Schumann’s mysterious Cello Concerto.
+Cellist Jean-Guihen Queyras makes his long-awaited first appearance with the Concertgebouw Orchestra in Schumann’s mysterious Cello Concerto.
 And Maxim Emelyanychev will lead classical symphonies by Haydn and Prokofiev.

 This is how Haydn’s music would have sounded if he had been alive in the twentieth century.